Women public speakers in Australia

 Martine Harte is a dedicated gender equality advocate, who was awarded a prestigious Melbourne Press Club Gold Quill Award for excellence, a Logie award nomination for journalism and judged the 2017 Telstra Business Woman of the Year awards.

-Media appearances include: as a guest on ABC radio’s Conversation Hour, radio 3AW, Network Ten, featured in The Age newspaper and online, News Limited and has moderated many business panels including an event at Australia’s National Press Club with guest speaker Minister for Women Michaelia Cash.
+Media appearances include: as a guest on ABC radio’s Conversation Hour, radio 3AW, Network Ten, featured in The Age newspaper and online, and News Limited.
+Her work has appeared on BBC and CNN and she was a regular social commentator on Sky News Australia.